Robert Eenhoorn: Dutch baseball career

 Eenhoorn played for Neptunus and Haarlem Nicols in the Dutch Honkbal Hoofdklasse, the top baseball league in the Netherlands, from 1984 through 1990.
-He won the Ron Fraser Award as the top Dutch prospect in 1984.
+He won the Ron Fraser Award as the top Dutch youth player in 1984.

 Eenhoorn also played on the Netherlands national team that won the 1987 European Baseball Championship.
 He also played for the Dutch team in the 1988 Seoul Olympics and the 1988 Baseball World Cup, slashing .256/.283/.395 with a .887 fielding percentage, committing 8 errors in 11 games at shortstop.
 He also was on the Dutch roster for the team that won the 1999 European Championship.